• Skip to primary navigation

 This easy gluten free dinner rolls recipe is so easy to make.
 I use simple ingredients, a gluten free all-purpose flour, and the ease of baking these in an air fryer adds a whole new layer of ease!
 Air fryer bread rolls are where it is at!

-If you want to try another great roll recipe, try my gluten free crescent rolls recipe too!
+If you want to try another great roll recipe, try my gluten free crescent rolls recipe, too!
 They are a great Pillsbury Crescent Rolls copycat.
-Also, check out my Fluffy Gluten Free Dinner Rolls web story!

 Ingredient notes:

-The ingredients are the same whether you bake these dinner rolls in the oven or cook them in your air fryer.
+Whether you bake these dinner rolls in the oven or cook them in your air fryer, the ingredients are the same.

-• Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and Cup4Cup.
-That doesn't mean others will not work, I just have not tested other flours.
-Cup4Cup rose the best of the two.
+• Gluten free flour blend – I tested this recipe using Cup4Cup.
+That doesn’t mean others will not work; I just have not tested other flours.
+Cup4Cup rose the best.

 • Xanthan gum - this is what holds gluten free baking together.
 If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-• Light oil spray - This is only needed if you are using an air fryer.
+• Light oil spray – This is only needed if you use an air fryer.

 • Butter - If you are dairy-free, use dairy-free butter.